 5. Build a Strong Employer Brand

-In the same way that consumers evaluate a brand before they purchase, potential employees assess the brand of a company before applying for or accepting a job.
+Potential employees assess the brand of a company before applying for or accepting a job.
 They will research you as much as you’re researching them.
 Ensure they are wowed while they are researching your company online.

 - Core company values